 If you decide to wait on tithing, God's not going to send a bolt of lightning to strike you down.
 You can still get your debts paid.
 However, you can't expect the blessings or intervention that He promises to tithers either.

 Tithing is a Step of Faith

 If you do what the blessings He promises, it's a huge step of faith that's just plain scary.
 Even though God's word explains the benefits of tithing in no uncertain terms, it's difficult to imagine it working out that way.

 If you want to be a tither and you're trying to decide how to reconcile starting to tithe while trying to pay down debt, it's a difficult decision to make.

 Ultimately, you have to go with your conscience and conviction no matter what you decide.

 It's not up to me to tell you what to do.

-You need to figure that out for yourself through God’s Word, wise counsel, and prayer.
-The cool thing is, if you find out your decision isn’t working out, you can always go the other way.
+You need to figure it out for yourself through studying God's Word, wise counsel, and prayer.
+The cool thing is, if you find out your decision isn't working out, you can always go the other way.

 My experience has been that when you step out in faith in an area of your life that the Word says you should, it WILL be to your benefit.
 God always honors faithfulness.
 He wants you to take the risk and let Him show you what He will do.